 Files uploaded to Synapse are stored in ‘Synapse Storage’, which is freely available to you.

-Files can also be stored on your own Amazon S3 bucket (see Custom Storage Locations) as well as your own SFTP server.
+Files can also be stored on your own Amazon S3 bucket (see Custom Storage Locations) or other custom locations.
 Furthermore, if you don’t want to upload a file (it has external restrictions on sharing, is really large, for example) you can also link to the file.
 In this way, the file will be accessible through the Synapse clients when you are on the computer that the file is stored, but can be annotated, queried, and documented with a Wiki through Synapse.
-Lastly, you can provide web-accessible links (http or ftp) as Synapse files, which will redirect to that location.
+Lastly, you can provide web-accessible links as Synapse files, which will redirect to that location.
 All of the same Synapse

-File features are available (e.g., annotations and Wikis) are available on external links as well.
+File features are available are available on external links as well.

 Files (as well as